ibm-cloud-docs/account/vrf-service-endpoint.md

     {: screen}

 After service endpoints are enabled, you can create resources that connect over the {{site.data.keyword.Bluemix_notm}} private network.
-For a list of services that support service endpoints and more information, see [Setting up private network endpoints](/docs/account?topic=account-vrf-service-endpoint).
+For a list of services that support service endpoints and more information, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).

 ## Using service endpoints
 {: #use-service-endpoint}